-I’m staying in a rickety long-term occupancy hotel in Montreal, a room with walls painted too many times, a stink of tobacco, and obscure violence done to the electrical outlets.
-These streets are filthy in the way of American cities, piles of trash, cigarette butts and a sticky residue of beer on the sidewalks.
+I’m staying in a rickety long-term occupancy hotel in Montreal, in a room with walls painted too many times, the stink of tobacco, and obscure violence done to the electrical outlets.
+These streets are filthy in the way of American cities: piles of trash, cigarette butts and a sticky residue of beer on the sidewalks.

 Inside the museum, we perform venerations to objects of memory in photographic and virtual form.
 We crowd around images of clocks stopped at 8:15, mushroom clouds, blast shadows, and atomic wind.

 I spend most of my time watching an animation of the descent of Little Boy.
 The projection plays out upon a topography of ruin, the visitation of the bomb in long zoom, riding down into Hiroshima like Dr. Strangelove, the shattering of the world in technicolor, fading, as clouds lift, to a black and white aerial photo of a destroyed city.

 Many of these photos are sourced from the US military.
 These images of Hiroshima’s destruction are a piece of victor’s justice, and it seems to me that they impart seemingly contradictory lessons: both of the innocence of civilians killed, and a warning against the consequences of disobedience.